balabanmetin/problem-template/README.md

 and the file **statement.md** is a text file in the markdown format. look inside it for basic usage, and see [here](http://daringfireball.net/projects/markdown/) for an in depth tutorial of markdown.

+###Some notes
+- output for a given input must always be the same. explicitly stating that some sort of ordering is required in the output might be useful.